 What does the Relief Factor have in it?
 Well, the Relief Factor is a fish oil-based supplement but along with that it also contains soy, turmeric, and compounds like Icariin and resveratrol as its ingredients.

 Before making any further moves, an evaluation of the ingredients is really necessary.
 Why?
 It helps you understand the product better and lets you avoid the product in case you are allergic to any ingredient in it.
 Let’s look at the benefits and side effects of Relief Factor ingredients.

 1. Omega-3 Fatty Acid

-At the same time for people who are allergic to fish oil, they may experience side effects using the Relief Factor.
+At the same time, people who are allergic to fish oil may experience side effects using the Relief Factor.
 Some of these side effects could be headaches, nasal congestion, nausea, and even vomiting.

-The ingredient turmeric is also a potent antioxidant and has strong anti-inflammatory properties too.
+The ingredient turmeric is also a potent antioxidant and has strong anti-inflammatory properties.
 The active ingredient in Turmeric is helpful for the reduction of pain and swelling in people with arthritis.

 Yes, you heard that right, Relief Factor isn’t soy-free.
 It uses soy although in trace amounts.
 So, people who are intolerant to soy should strictly avoid the Relief Factor.

 Soy is also a rich source of omega-3 fatty acids, which one also found in fish oil.
 Since soy has omega-3 fatty acids, it can also help reduce inflammation within your body.
 Thus, it can also help relieve joint pain.
 Speaking of its side effects, it may have very mild side effects like nausea and constipation.